solaranamnesis/george-de-roerich/tibetan-paintings/full-text-english.md

 *) Prof. S. Lévi, Le Nepal, vol. 2, p.
 295.

-It is difficult to distinguish the goddesses, for they often change their color and multiply their hands and attributes, a fact already noticed by Prof. Foucher in his Etude sur l'Iconographie Bouddhique, part 2, p.
+It is difficult to distinguish the goddesses, for they often change their color and multiply their hands and attributes, a fact already noticed by Prof. Foucher in his Étude sur l'Iconographie Bouddhique, part 2, p.
 100. Their usual order is as follows:

 Mahāpratisarā, protects against sin, illness, and other dangers.